RMTariant/OCT_MC/README.md

 -DetZ, the photon maximum reached depth, is not fully implemented

 ===Added Features===
+-The thesis proposed mesh intersection is the same as in St-Jacques code.
 -Corrected the bug in the difference in size from output and input.
 It was due to the input file not saving all decimals on the dx/dy/dz parameters.
 0.00045 became 0.0004.
 -Selecting a_coef as a parameter
 -Fix progress bar of the .c simulation